raxod502/intuitive-explanations/fiction.md

 excellent experience, since I had always told myself I wanted to be able to write fiction, but I had never actually managed to produce anything.
-Over the course of the class, I created three works that I feel confident in sharing:
+Over the course of the class, I created three works that I feel confident in sharing.

+**I think that *New Year's Day* is by far my best work so far.**

 * [*Opportunity for Study*](/assets/OpportunityForStudy.pdf): 300
   words, does not include the letter *e*.
 Setting: fantasy.
 * [*The Garden*](/assets/TheGarden.pdf): 1,500 words, constraints
   below.
 Setting: science fiction.
 * [*New Year's Day*](/assets/NewYearsDay.pdf): 3,000 words,
   constraints below.
 Setting: real-world, historical.
-I think this one is my best work.

 ### Constraints for The Garden